PlayFab/thundernetes/docs/yourgameserver.md

   // instantiate your game server with the value of the listeningPort
 ```

-> Unfortunately, it is still necessary to provide a `containerPort` value in the GameServerBuild YAML, since it is required for GameServerBuild validation.
+> _**NOTE**_: Unfortunately, it is still necessary to provide a `containerPort` value in the GameServerBuild YAML, since it is required for GameServerBuild validation.
 However, as mentioned, this provided value is used nowhere since it's overwritten by the `hostPort` value.

 ## Game server image upgrades